 - FD60 – Doors certified to resist fire for 60 minutes.

 - FD90 – Doors certified to resist fire for 90 minutes.

 - FD120 – Doors certified to resist fire for 120 minutes.

-UK property owners are required by law to make sure their premises reach certain standards of fire safety.
-All properties, apart from individual private homes, are subject to the Regulatory Reform (Fire Safety) Order 2005.
-This legislation summarises your obligations when it comes to installing fire doors, and explains if you need to do anything else to get your property up to standard.
-For instance, you may need to think about using fire retardant paint.
+UK property owners are required by law to ensure their premises reach certain fire safety standards.
+Apart from individual private homes, all properties are subject to the Regulatory Reform (Fire Safety) Order 2005.
+This legislation summarises your obligations when installing fire doors and explains if you need to do anything else to get your property up to standard.
+For instance, you may need to think about using fire-retardant paint.

 If you’re working in your own home or another domestic property, you’re less likely to have to install fire doors.
 There are two main occasions when you will have to get them fitted:

 - If your property has two storeys and a door from an integral garage into the house.

 - If your property is a new build or renovated with three or more storeys.
 In this case, every habitable room off the stairwell must have a fire door.

 The British Woodworkers Federation (BWF) has produced a handy guide explaining more about when you may need to fit fire doors.

 Fire doors provide a vital barrier to the spread of smoke or flame in the event of a fire.
 They must be correctly installed to work as efficiently as possible.
 As such, you shouldn’t attempt to fit fire doors yourself.